JanaNowakova/Image_enhancement_retinopathy_of_prematurity/README.md

   <div>year={2022},</div>
   <div>organization={Springer}</div>
 <div>}</div>

- <div></div>
-<div>HASAL, Martin, et al. Retinal Vessel Segmentation by U-Net with VGG-16 Backbone on Patched Images with Smooth Blending.
+HASAL, Martin, et al. Retinal Vessel Segmentation by U-Net with VGG-16 Backbone on Patched Images with Smooth Blending.
 In: International Conference on Intelligent Networking and Collaborative Systems.
 Cham: Springer Nature Switzerland, 2023. p.
-465-474.</div>
-<div></div>
+465-474.

 <div>@inproceedings{hasal2023retinal,</div>
   <div>title={Retinal Vessel Segmentation by U-Net with VGG-16 Backbone on Patched Images with Smooth Blending},</div>
   <div>author={Hasal, Martin and Pecha, Marek and Nowakov{\'a}, Jana and Hern{\'a}ndez-Sosa, Daniel and Sn{\'a}{\v{s}}el, V{\'a}clav and Timkovi{\v{c}}, Juraj},</div>